Open Adoption in the Northern Territory: How It Works and What to Expect

 The Message Box System

-Territory Families operates what is called the "Message Box system" — a formal mechanism for adoptive families to send letters, photos, and updates to birth families (and vice versa) through the department as intermediary.
-This system exists precisely to allow openness while maintaining appropriate boundaries and safety for all parties.
+DCF can act as an intermediary through a "Message Box system" for adoptive families to send letters, photos, and updates to birth families (and vice versa).
+This allows openness while maintaining appropriate boundaries and safety for all parties.

 For adoptive families, this means keeping records, writing regular updates, and engaging with the process even when it feels emotionally complicated.
 For birth families, it means having an ongoing, documented connection to their child's life rather than a complete severance.